About DAYBUE

 Expand to see study design

-The effectiveness and safety of DAYBUE were evaluated in the 12-week LAVENDER clinical trial of 187 female patients aged 5 to 20 with Rett syndrome
+The effectiveness and safety of DAYBUE were evaluated in the 12-week LAVENDER clinical study of 187 female patients aged 5 to 20 with Rett syndrome

 Irregular breathing patterns icon